vai195/exercise-tracker-MERN/README.md

 ### How to Setup

 1. Clone github repo
-2. install all dependencies using `npm install` in the the backend, frontend, and main source folders
+2. Install all dependencies using `npm install` in the the backend, frontend, and main source folders
 3. In the backend folder run `npm run dev` and then in the frontend folder run `npm start` to start the react app

 ### Display